Skip to content

 Want to see a planning session in action?
 Here are a few examples of SMART goals to show you how you might turn a vague idea into a SMART goal—complete with a time frame and clear path to victory.

-Vague idea
+Vague goal

 SMART goal